steveklabnik/thought-leader-wishlist/README.md

 # Reference

 We have a [bit of a wiki going](https://github.com/rslifka/wishlist/wiki) for the type of information we find helpful when coming up with rolls.
-Have a look!

 # Contributing

 If you want to add some of your own rolls, you'll want to first create a fork of this repo and clone it to your local machine.

-The files in the `wishlist_dsl` directory are used to generate the `wishlist.txt` and `though_process.md` files.
-If you create or edit edit `.yml` files you'll then need to run a `bundle exec rake` to generate new versions of those files.
+The files in the `wishlist_dsl` directory are used to generate  `wishlist.txt` and `docs/index.md`.
+If you create or edit edit `.yml` files you'll then need to run a `bundle exec rake` to generate new versions of those files, or alternatively run `guard`.

 You can set up "Github Actions" to automatically recompile these files on every push using the `.github/workflows/ruby.yml` file.